ONSdigital/dp-python-tools/dpytools/config/README.md

-When using the from_env() method to instantiate the config, we want to look up the  environment variable's value and to also make sure that value is a string that looks like a URL, so let's say it should begin with "http".
+When using the from_env() method to instantiate the config, we want to look up the  environment variable's value and to also make sure that value is a string that looks like a URL, so let's say it should begin with "http://".

 The code below shows how this instantiation would work using the from_env() method.